aws-samples/backup-recovery-with-aws-backup/README.md

         --region <run this command in the home region of your choice>

-### Deploy KMS Key
+### 3. Deploy KMS Key
 A KMS key is used to encrypt CodePipeline artifacts.

-Deploy the KMS key in the home account and region that you have selected for the solution.
+Deploy the KMS key in the solution home account and region that you have selected.

       aws cloudformation create-stack \
           --stack-name "aws-backup-codepipeline-kms-key"  \